 mount -o remount,noexec /tmp

-The TMPDIR is a variable used by the Sophos Anti-Virus for Linux install script to extract the archives for the installation.
-Another way to install the Sophos Anti-Virus for Linux or Sophos Linux Security when /tmp is mounted as noexec is to set the TMPDIR variable to a mount point which is not mounted as noexec.
+The TMPDIR is a variable used by the Sophos anti-virus for Linux install script to extract the archives for the installation.
+Another way to install the Sophos anti-virus for Linux when /tmp is mounted as noexec is to set the TMPDIR variable to a mount point which is not mounted as noexec.

 If you've spotted an error or would like to provide feedback on this article, please use the section below to rate and comment on the article.
 This is invaluable to us to ensure that we continually strive to give our customers the best information possible.